How to Automatically Create Real Estate Listing Videos

 Add module: HTTP - Get a file

 We'll add this module to download the videos.
-Since LinkedIn expects a file, not a URL, like Instagram, we need to download it first.
-It's the same for Twitter and Facebook.
+Since LinkedIn expects a file, not a URL, like Instagram, we need to fetch it first.

 Note: There's a maximum file size that you can process depending on your Make subscription.
 Free accounts are limited to 5 MB, so our template might produce too large videos.
 If so, you can upgrade your Make subscription or use another template that produces smaller videos.

-Add module: LinkedIn - Create a Video Post
+Add module: LinkedIn - Create an Organization Video Post

-Right-click to add a LinkedIn module.
-I’ve selected the Organization - Create a Video Post.
-Then, connect your account and select the organization first.
+Add the LinkedIn app with the Create an Organization Video Post action.
+Then, connect your account and select your organization first.

 For the File field, make sure to select HTTP - Get a file.
 For the Title and Content fields, you can link to the appropriate columns.
 Set the other options however you like and click OK when you're done: